SAM-NZ-1127/CODEPATH-AND101-PROJECT_07/README.md

 ## Notes

-I learned about more about themes and styles to further beautify my app's appearance.
+I learned more about themes and styles to beautify my app's appearance further.

 ## License